hyperledger-labs/splice/cluster/README.md

 ```

 You can expect the certificate and certificate key to always be available at `/tmp/tls.crt` and `/tmp/tls.key` respectively, via the kubernetes secret volume mount mentioned above.

+## Auth0 secrets

+Our apps need some secrets in order to interact with auth0.
+Our tooling expects that these secrets are stored in environment variables on your machine.
+It is recommended you store them in `.envrc.private`.
+From there, the secrets are copied to kubernetes secrets and mapped to environment variables on the target pods.
+These values of these environment variables are then inserted into app config files using standard HOCON environment variables substitution.

+In order to update secrets on a deployed cluster, run `cncluster update_secrets`.
+It will expect the following environment variables:

+- `CN_APP_<APP>_LEDGER_API_AUTH_CLIENT_ID`: client ID of the given auth0 application on the [dev tenant](https://manage.auth0.com/dashboard/us/canton-network-dev).
+- `CN_APP_<APP>_LEDGER_API_AUTH_CLIENT_SECRET`: client secret of the given auth0 application on the [dev tenant](https://manage.auth0.com/dashboard/us/canton-network-dev).